Work with Me

 Raquel is an experienced public speaker with a passion for running workshops on the topics of relationships, communication, and suicide prevention and intervention.

-Raquel Peel is an internationally recognised TEDx speaker, an emerging researcher, and passionate lecturer.
+Dr Raquel Peel is an internationally recognised TEDx speaker, an emerging researcher, and passionate lecturer.

 She holds a PhD, a Bachelor of Psychology with Honours, and a Bachelor of Arts with a double major in Art History and Music.

-She has conducted research in relationships, suicide, bullying and medical education.
+She is interested in researching relationships, suicide, bullying and medical education.
 She also enjoys promoting scientific research to engage both academics and members of the general public.
-Her work has received extensive media coverage including TV and radio interviews, newspaper articles and publications on The Conversation, TED, ABC News and Psychology Today.
-On October 2018, she gave a TEDx Talk on romantic self-sabotage.
+Her work has received extensive media coverage including TV and radio interviews, newspaper articles, and publications on The Conversation, TED, ABC News and Psychology Today.

 She has experience teaching a diverse range of psychology and counselling subjects across all undergraduate year levels and her work as an educator has been recognised with prestigious awards, including the Excellence Award for Early Career Educator granted by the University of Southern Queensland (2020) and the Inclusive Practice Teaching Award granted by James Cook University (2018).
 She is also passionate about raising awareness of mental health in higher education and have developed the Mental Health Program for Higher Degree by Research Candidates for James Cook University.

 Overall, she is passionate about people and the expression of life.
 She is originally from Brazil and I has travelled and lived in many places around the world.
 She currently lives in Brisbane, Australia, with her husband Matthew, their two cats Tigre and Patera, their Miniature Pinscher, Lobinha, and their Doberman, Urso.

 List of Works